 Practice of watch in port - Cargo ships procedures

-Ships cargo handling at port involve many complexities and careful consideration will need to be made for all aspects of loading and unloading.
-A careful consideration should be given while planning watchkeeping arrangements for deck personnel & engineers working in machinery spaces.
+Ships cargo handling at port involves many complexities, and careful consideration will need to be made for all aspects of loading and unloading.
+Careful consideration should be given while planning watchkeeping arrangements for deck personnel & engineers working in machinery spaces.
 Applicable Port / Terminal Rules & Regulations should always be complied with.

 The Master and Chief Officer may not go ashore simultaneously.
 Likewise, in the Engine Dept., the Chief Engineer or the 1st Engineer has to be on board at any given time.